idodov/RedAlert/README.md

 ```
 8. Restart/Start the **AppDaemon** addon.

-Once the AppDaemon addon is restarted, the new sensor *binary_sensor.oref_alert* will be created in Home Assistant.
-You can then use this sensor in automations or dashboards.
+After restarting the AppDaemon addon, Home Assistant will generate the binary sensor named **binary_sensor.oref_alert**.
+You can incorporate this sensor into your automations and dashboards. *All sensor attributes will remain empty until an alert occurs, at which point they will be updated.*

 ## Red Alert Trigger for Cities with Similar Character Patterns, Specific City/City Area*
 In Israel, city names can exhibit similar patterns, such as "Yavne" and "Gan Yavne," so it's essential to consider this when creating a binary sensor based on the 'data' attribute using the SPIT function rather than the REGEX_SEARCH function.